Maleficent: Once Upon a Time

-A version of Maleficent appears in the ABC television series Once Upon a Time, played by Kristin Bauer van Straten.
-She was slain by Emma Swan in dragon form in the first season finale, but was later resurrected.
-She acts as one of the main antagonist in the fourth season, baing part of a group known as the Queens of Darkness, along with Ursula and Cruella De Vil, and temporarily the Evil Queen.
-In dragon form, she mothered Lily (Nicole Muñoz (teen)/Agnes Bruckner (adult)), and did not know the identity of the father.
-In the series finale, it is mentioned in dialogue that Lily discovered that her father was Zorro, whom no one knew could become a dragon.
+She later returns in an undead form in the second season episode "The Evil Queen", where Hook confronts her.

+She acts as one of the main antagonists in the second half of the fourth season, where she is resurrected by Mr. Gold (Rumplestiltskin), appearing with a look more inspired by the animated version of Disney, and is part of a group known as the Queens of Darkness, along with Ursula and Cruella De Vil, and temporarily the Evil Queen.
+In dragon form, she mothered Lilith, and ends up making a deal with the protagonists to find her.
+In the series finale, it is mentioned in dialogue that Lilith's father was Zorro, whom no one knew could become a dragon.